 How do you get E Coli O157?

 VTEC O157 is found in the gut and stools (faeces) of many animals, including cattle and sheep.
-You can become infected by eating food that is contaminated with VTEC O157, including undercooked meat.
+You can become infected by eating food that is contaminated with VTEC O157, including undercooked or raw meat.
 There have also been some outbreaks of infection linked to handling or petting such animals on farms or in sanctuaries.